gabe0815/brew-o-matic/README.md

 ![UI log tab][logTab]

 If you start a recipe, all parameters are logged to a sqlite database.
-You can export and download the recorded values for each brewing session, by choosing the date.
+You can export and download the recorded values for each brewing session.
+Choose the date in the calendar, display the values by clicking on show, and then download the log by clicking on download.

-The Hot-o-meter shows a preview of the chosen recipe and will overlay the current temperature.
+In addition, the Hot-o-meter shows a preview of the chosen recipe and will overlay the current temperature.

-[principle]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/Brew-o-matic_working_principle.png
+[principle]: ./documentation/images/Brew-o-matic_working_principle.png
  "working principle"
-[mainTab]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/UI_tab_main.png "main tab"
+[mainTab]: ./documentation/images/UI_tab_main.png "main tab"
-[recipeTab]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/UI_tab_recipe.png "recipe tab"
+[recipeTab]: ./documentation/images/UI_tab_recipe.png "recipe tab"
-[manualTab]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/UI_tab_Manual.png "manual tab"
+[manualTab]: ./documentation/images/UI_tab_Manual.png "manual tab"

-[recipe]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/Recipe.png "recipe"
+[recipe]: ./documentation/images/Recipe.png "recipe"
-[editorTab]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/UI_tab_editor.png "editor"
+[editorTab]: ./documentation/images/UI_tab_editor.png "editor"
-[logTab]: /home/gabe/oldalbert/mnt/4TBraid_01/sync/Projects/homebrew/brew-o-matic/documentation/images/UI_tab_Log.png "log"
+[logTab]: ./documentation/images/UI_tab_Log.png "log"
+[TasmotaMain]: ./documentation/images/Sonoff_Tasmota.png "Tasmota main"
+[TasmotaSetup]:./documentation/images/Tasmota_DS18b20.png "Tamota config"
+[TasmotaMQTT]: ./documentation/images/Tasmota_mqtt.png "Tasmota mqtt"